 A multimedia journalist by training, Sarah is the author of the social and digital media section of the award-winning book The Campaign Manager.
 She holds a B.A. in Politics and Environmental Studies from Whitman College, and was an Annenberg Dean’s Scholar at the University of Southern California, where she earned an M.A. in Journalism.

-Visual Communications Director Cristen Farley brings a wide range of skills and techniques to her work, which ranges from designing digital and print advertising campaigns to visualizing complex data in digestible formats.
+Cristen brings a creative eye and a full menu of skills and techniques to her work, which ranges from visualizing complex data in digestible formats to designing digital and print advertising campaigns.
 She designs reports and other deliverables in print and digital formats, develops branding, and handles all things visual, from photo editing to social-media memes.

 Cortney Piper, Senior Consultant